Rohde-Schwarz/dlepard/README.md

 ```

 # DLEP Information Viewer
-Webserver that provides a simple WEB-GUI to view the current Data from DLEP Router.
+DLEP Information Viewer is a webserver that provides a simple WEB-GUI to view the
+current Database from DLEP Router.
 The Webserver provides a REST-API where the DLEP plugin can push its information to.
 The web GUI can be accessed by any webbrowser on http://localhost:8080/